 View the lead forecaster's extended technical discussion.

-Today it will be mostly sunny with no precipitation.
+Friday it will be partly cloudy with a 30% chance of thunderstorms.
 Winds WSW at 5 to 10 mph.
 High 84°F

 Friday Night it will be partly cloudy with a 20% chance of evening thunderstorms.
 Winds NW at 0 to 5 mph.
 Low 57°F